msantolino/Median-Bilinear-Models/README.md

 # SORT
-Files of the article SORT journal
+Files of the article published in SORT journal entitled "Median bilinear models in presence of extreme values"